SarthakSethi1234/SarthakSethi1234-langsmith-MAT496/README.md

 Learned to use load_dotenv() to Safely load environment variables (API keys) instead of hardcoding them.
 Successfully cloned a GitHub repo and ran a basic RAG application using the LangSmith docs as data.
 Since it bwas a basic setup my only modification was adding more test questions to check if the AI was working correctly.

+MODULE 1

+Video 1: Traininng Basics

+I learned how the @traceable decorator in LangSmith makes it simple to log traces by just adding it to a function.
+It automatically builds a run tree that shows every step of my application, including inputs, outputs, errors, and responses.
+This step-by-step view really helps in debugging, tracking latency, and even spotting places where I can parallelize expensive parts of the app.
+I also explored how metadata works — attaching key-value pairs like app version or environment to each run.
+This makes it easier to filter, group, and analyze runs later.
+Together, the run tree and metadata give me a clear picture of my app’s execution and make optimization much easier.

+Link:

+Changes I made:

+Since there was nothing much to do in the already existing file.
+I just added a few more questions and observed the Trace tree and the metadata.
+I creatd a simple chatbot using the same concepts where I traced each call ( question asked by the user) using the "@traceable" decorator and passed the metadata ( question number ) during runtime and observed it in the trace tree in the langsmith desktop.

+Link: